SolidInvoice/blog/_posts/2019-05-27-hosted-option-available.md

 Just a couple of clicks and a quick form to fill in, and you can immediately start sending invoices.
 It takes juts a couple of minutes to get your instance set up and ready to use.

+#### Price

+The hosted option is available for only $20 per month.
+When signing up, you will get a free 7-day trial where you can enjoy all the benefits of the hosted option with no commitment.

 #### Sign up now

 If you would like to give SolidInvoice a spin, sign up now at [https://solidinvoice.co](https://solidinvoice.co/?utm_source=blog&utm_campaign=hosted_option)